Cannabis Education & Research Program (CERP)

 ADAI CERP has been partially funded by Washington State Dedicated Cannabis Fund for research at the University of Washington since July 2015.

-NEW!
-Our 2023 CERP Report report describes research studies, outreach and collaborations, and information products completed during the 2021-2023 biennium with support from the Cannabis Dedicated Fund and other sources.
+Our last report, the 2023 CERP Report, describes research studies, outreach and collaborations, and information products completed during the 2021-2023 biennium with support from the Cannabis Dedicated Fund and other sources.

 High THC Policy | Final Report: Exploring Policy Solutions to Address Public Health Challenges of High THC Products